SwiftGraphs/Grape/Sources/Grape/Grape.docc/Documentation.md

 ## Overview

-The Grape framework enables you to create a graph visualization it in SwiftUI.
+The Grape framework enables you to create a graph visualization in SwiftUI.
 With Grape, you can build effective and customizable force-directed graphs with minimal code.
 This framework provides nodes, links and forces as building blocks for constructing graphs.

 @Image(source: "GrapeOverview.png", alt: "A force-directed graph visualization of a small graph.")